 The reason that this particular situation does not concern your cleaning business (if you design and implement it correctly), is because you are only going to focus on clients who are specifically not interested in hiring cheap labor.
 You will only focus on obtaining customers who value quality and success.

 If you implement your service the right way, your clients will be the type who values expertise, longevity and a shared resonance between themselves and you.
 Far more of these jobs exist than you could ever exhaust.
 So right this moment, extinguish the idea or belief that clients like this do not exist.
 They exist alright.
-In fact, chances are good they exist in your area by the thousands.
-And of those thousands, you only need twelve to twenty customers to establish a vigorous cleaning business.
+In fact, chances are good they exist in your area by the dozens.
+And of those dozens, you only need twelve to twenty customers to establish a vigorous cleaning business.

 Why would someone pay $150-plus to have their house cleaned, instead of $30?
 For a whole slew of reasons.
-Many good, many bad.
-But what do you care?
-Would you not rather be making the $150-plus?

 Different range of values